 Your engine needs clean air to operate efficiently.
 Without access to clean air, your engine is starved of air and will overheat.
-Inspect your air filter frequently, clean or replace with a new filter when necessary.
+Inspect your air filter frequently, and clean or replace it with a new filter when necessary.

 Remove the Air Filter from the Filter Housing: Remove your air filter being careful not to knock any dirt into the air intake.
 Wipe any dirt left in the housing with a dry clean cloth.

 Remove Dirt from the Air Filter: Tap the air filter against a solid surface to knock loose dirt from the filter.
 Do not use an air compressor to blow your air filter clean.

 Check Air Filter Condition: Hold the filter up to the light.
 You are looking for light through the paper element.
 If you can see light, the filter can continue to be used.
-If you see any blockages of light or the filter is damaged or oil covered, you need to replace with a new filter.
+If you see any blockages of light or the filter is damaged or oil covered, you need to replace it with a new filter.